ABTCA MEMBERSHIP FAQS

 There are lots of things you can do.
 As noted above, attending meetings counts

-toward volunteer hours.
+toward service hours.
 You can also assist:

 in the registration process for new classes;